lqb2/blog/productivity.md

 * how to decide what to do in a particular moment: part 2
 * manager time vs maker time
 * the six things the most productive people do everyday
-* on decision fatigue and cognitive budgets (part 1)
-* on decision fatigue and cognitive budgets (part 2): on routines and ‘personal systems’
-* why i plan my schedule out six weeks in advance
 * why highly productive people don't use a lot of self-control
 * why running your life like a startup will help you get where you want to go faster
 * writing tip: hemingway style